 Valid var declarations

 var str = "one" str = 1 # Error

 nim let variable

 let is another way to declare a variable similar to the

-Let allows you to declare a single variable. and once the variable is declare, not able to assign the value, but you can assign compile time expressions
+Let allows you to declare a single variable. and once the variable is declared, not able to assign the value, but you can assign compile time expressions

 let str = "one" str = "two" # Error